arora-neil/Experiment-10--Study-of-Panda-Library/README.md

 8. DF.dtypes - Returns datatype of each column
 9. DF["Name"] - Accessing a Column
 10. DF.loc[0,"Name"] - Accessing Data Using loc
-11. DF.iloc[2,1] - Accessing Data Using iloc -
+11. DF.iloc[2,1] - Accessing Data Using iloc
-12.DF["Grade"] - ["First Class", "Distinction", "Second Class"] -  Adding a New Column
+12. DF["Grade"] - ["First Class", "Distinction", "Second Class"] -  Adding a New Column
 13. DF.drop() - Removes specified column
 14. .mean() - Calculates average value of the column
 15. .min() - Returns minimum value in the column